May 27, 2026

 Last Sunday millions of Christians in the world celebrated Pentecost.
 Growing up I associated Pentecost with "power."
 Lately I've been wondering "power for what"?
 What would having more power look like for me in my context?

-Growing up familiar with the Pentecostal tradition I associated Pentecost power to being able to perform miracles, like healing the sick or to speak in tongues, that is in other languages during prayer and worship.
-Our world desperatly needs miracles and the capacity to understand each other despite language differences.
+Growing up in the Pentecostal tradition, I associated the power of Pentecost with the being enabled by the Holy Spirit to perform miracles—healing the sick or speaking in tongues, that is, in other languages during prayer and worship.
+Our world desperately needs miracles and the capacity to understand one another despite language differences.

 Shavuot and Pentecost are deeply connected historically, spiritually, and symbolically.
 In fact, the Christian Pentecost happened during the Jewish feast of Shavuot.
 With AI's help here is a summary of the main connections:

-1. Both happen 50 days after a major saving event
+1) Both happen 50 days after a major saving event

 Shavuot occurs 50 days after Passover.